Anthony Vasquez-Peddie

 "Europe provides a good example," said Tong, who began her work on this study as a post-doctoral scholar in UCI's Department of Earth System Science.
 "A lot of consistency and reliability could be provided by a system that includes solar resources from Spain, Italy and Greece with bountiful wind available in the Netherlands, Denmark and the Baltic region."

-The researchers found that a and system could provide about 85 percent of the total electricity demand of the United States, and that amount could also be increased through capacity overbuilding, addition of batteries and other storage methods, and connecting with other national partners on the North American continent.
+The researchers found that a wind and solar power system could provide about 85 percent of the total electricity demand of the United States, and that amount could also be increased through capacity overbuilding, addition of batteries and other storage methods, and connecting with other national partners on the North American continent.

 "Around the world, there are some definite geophysical constraints on our ability to produce net-zero carbon electricity," said Davis.
 "It comes down to the difference between the difficult and the impossible.
-It will be hard to completely eliminate from our generation mix, but we can achieve that goal when technologies, economics and socio-political will are aligned."Green hydrogen production from curtailed wind and solar power
+It will be hard to completely eliminate fossil fuels from our power generation mix, but we can achieve that goal when technologies, economics and socio-political will are aligned."Green hydrogen production from curtailed wind and solar power

 More information: Dan Tong et al, Geophysical constraints on the reliability of solar and wind power worldwide, Nature Communications (2021).
 DOI: 10.1038/s41467-021-26355-z